 - Utilizes the latest and best technologies to give you the most accurate results

 - Caring and professional support before, during, and after your test: Getting a DNA test isn’t hard, but it can be an emotional process.
 Having the support of a highly-trained and sympathetic customer care team who can answer all your questions knowledgeably and help you feel comfortable makes a big difference

 - Beware of too-good-to-be-true pricing: This is one of the most important tests you may ever take, and you really do get what you pay for.
 So don’t let price be the only determining factor in making your decision

 Women have more accurate, accessible, and affordable options than ever when it comes to paternity testing.
 Which is right for you?
 The choice is yours.

-The DNA Diagnostic Center is a corporate sponsor of the American Pregnancy Association.
-The DDC is a testing facility that provides the NIPP prenatal paternity test.
+DNA Diagnostics Center is a corporate sponsor of the American Pregnancy Association.
+DDC is the only testing facility that provides a non-invasive prenatal paternity test accredited by AABB.
 You may contact them at 1-800-798-0580.